fl-yu/CUT-RUNTools-2.0/docs/sc-QUICK.md

 tar -zxvf exampleData.tar.gz
 ```

+To configure the exampleData_configure.sh file:
+> specify the *workdir*;
+  specify the *fastqdir* parameter as the folder of exampleData;
+  set the paths of pre-requsite software;

-To configure the exampleData_configure.sh file: setting the *workdir*; specify the *fastqdir* parameter as the folder of exampleData, then you can simply run the following command to perform the entire pipeline.
+Then you can simply run the following command to perform the entire pipeline.

 ```
 chmod +x ./run_scModule.sh